 In quantum thermometry, one requires a quantum system for the estimation of the unknown temperature of a sample.
 A small thermometer is desired compared to the sample so that it should not significantly affect the temperature of the sample.
 In this respect, the smallest possible thermometer can be a two-level quantum system (such as a qubit) which is small yet efficient as a probe for estimation purposes~\cite{bloch2012quantum, PhysRevA.91.012331,PhysRevLett.118.130502,PhysRevA.98.042124, PhysRevA.99.062114,PhysRevResearch.2.033497, PhysRevResearch.2.033394}.
 The qubit probe initially prepared in a state $\hat{\rho}_p$ allows interaction with a bath whose temperature is to be estimated.
 The bath information is imprinted onto the probe state to be mapped via some estimator $\hat{T}$~\cite{paris2009quantum}.
 Fundamental bounds limit the precision of parameter estimation.
 The optimal estimators in quantum estimation theory are those saturating the quantum Cram\'er-Rao bound inequality such that~\cite{cramer1999mathematical,helstrom1969quantum,PhysRevLett.72.3439}

-Here, $\Delta T^2$ is the temperature variance, and $\mathcal{N}$ denotes the number of measurements. $\mathcal{F}_Q(T)$ is the quantum Fisher information which quantifies the information about temperature $T$ encoded onto the state of the probe, and it is defined as
+Here, $\Delta T^2$ is the temperature variance and $\mathcal{N}$ denotes the number of measurements. $\mathcal{F}_Q(T)$ is the quantum Fisher information which quantifies the information about temperature $T$ encoded onto the state of the probe, and it is defined as

-$L_\text{T}$ being symmetric logarithmic derivative satisfying the equation $2\partial_\text{T}\rho(T)=\{L_\text{T},\rho(T)\}$.
-As depicted in Fig.~(\ref{fig1}), our quantum thermometer is a single qubit probe interacting indirectly with the thermal bath via an interface of ancilla qubits.
+$L_\text{T}$ is the symmetric logarithmic derivative satisfying the equation $2\partial_\text{T}\rho(T)=\{L_\text{T},\rho(T)\}$.
+As depicted in Fig.~\ref{fig1}, our quantum thermometer is a single qubit probe interacting indirectly with the thermal bath via an interface of ancilla qubits.
 Accordingly, we will only focus on the QFI of a single qubit, which is given by~\cite{dittmann1999explicit,PhysRevA.87.022337}

-The mathematical basis of our scheme can be seen in this expression, which can be used for both thermal and non-thermal qubit states.
+The mathematical basis of our scheme can be seen in this expression, which can be used for both thermal and nonthermal qubit states.
 If there are any bath temperature-dependent coherences in the probe qubit state, they can be used to induce multiple peaks and enhancements in QFI.